 If you’ve ever searched for electricity rates by zip code and felt overwhelmed by the sheer number of options, you’re not alone.
 In Texas, it’s normal to see dozens — even hundreds — of plans available in a single area.
 But why?

 Deregulation of the Texas electricity market, which began in 2002, opened the doors for competition.
-Instead of being locked into a single electricity company, residents in deregulated zip codes can choose from a wide variety of Retail Electric Providers (REPs).
+Instead of being locked into a single electricity company, residents in deregulated zip codes can choose from a wide variety of Retail Electric Providers (REPs) and that has helped put downward pressure to electricity rates.

 Today, over 85% of Texans live in deregulated areas, including major cities like Houston, Dallas, Austin, and Corpus Christi.
 This means consumers can compare and select plans based on: